sensu/sensu-docs/content/sensu-go/6.0/reference/_index.md

 ---

 This index links to every reference in the Sensu documentation.
-Reference documentation includes specifications, examples, configuration notes, and other details about each Sensu resource, the Sensu agent and backend, and Sensu query expressions.
+Reference documentation includes specifications, examples, configuration notes, and other details about Sensu resources, the agent and backend, and Sensu query expressions.

 {{< typeListing >}}